 “Maybe you assume things too much,” he said.
 “In my experience, you don’t have to know you’re dreaming to fly.”
 He waited for some sarcastic reply, but one never arrived.
 “Amy?
 Don’t wake up on me yet… “

-But when he looked back she was fading fast – only a thin outline of her remained, and then that dissapated into a thousand golden sparkles like the sun-kissed lake below.
+When he looked back she was fading fast – only a thin outline of her remained, and then that dissipated into a thousand golden sparkles like the sun-kissed lake below.

 “Huh,” he said, and again found himself frozen.
 No, not from terror, but because – – “I remember.”